vyk0587/ecommerce-application/README.md

 2. ModelMappers and Dto support for APIs
 3. Flyway migration scripts for DB
 4. Simple RestController with CRUD operations
+5. Projection - To return only required fields in an object.
+QueryDSL alternative for Specification.
+StrategyFactory Pattern to dynamically pick the service implementations

 ### Endpoints